Hate Crime Prevention

 The RI Commission on Prejudice & Bias known as the “Commission” was created in 1981 to train law enforcement on hate crime laws and how to deal with hate crimes in RI.

-Our education program has worked with thousands of students throughout RI since 2008 using creative approaches to address bullying and hate crimes.
+Our education program has worked with thousands of students throughout RI using creative approaches to address bullying and hate crimes.

-Our annual conference geared toward law enforcement takes place every May at Roger Williams University.
-This years theme is the progress of RI’s new Community Police Relationship Act.
+Our annual conference geared toward law enforcement but open to the community takes place every May at Roger Williams University.

 TITLE 42 State Affairs and Government CHAPTER 42-80 Prejudice and Bias Commission Act SECTION 42-80-2 § 42-80-2 Commission created – Composition. – (a) There is created the Rhode Island commission on prejudice and bias, hereinafter called the "commission". (b) The commission shall consist of seventeen (17) members, each of whom shall serve a term of two (2) years, expiring on the first anniversary of each member's appointment or on the date that their respective successors are appointed and qualified, whichever is later.
 The membership of the commission shall consist of three (3) members of the senate appointed by the president of the senate, not more than two (2) from the same political party; three (3) members of the house of representatives to be appointed by the speaker, not more than two (2) of whom shall be from the same political party; three (3) members of the department of the attorney general to be appointed by the attorney general; one member of the state police to be appointed by the superintendent of state police; one member of a municipal police department to be appointed by the president of the Rhode Island Police Chiefs Association; and six (6) members of the community at large to be appointed by the governor for their interest, expertise and diversity in the field under consideration.
 The committee shall select one of its members as chairperson.
 History of Section.
 (P.L.
 1981, ch.
 155, § 1; P.L.
 1995, ch.
 261, § 1; P.L.
 1995, ch.
 292, § 1; P.L.
 2001, ch.
 180, § 117.)